ArunaStorage/documentation/docs/get_started/basic_usage/01_Get-Storage-Access.md

     Registered users do not need special permissions to fetch information about their user account.

-    Only AOS global administrators can request user information of other users i.e. set the `user_id` parameter of the request to the id of another user.
+    Only Aruna global administrators can request user information of other users i.e. set the `user_id` parameter of the request to the id of another user.

 === ":simple-curl: cURL"